David A. Schauer

-Early years
+Early life and education

-Schauer's formal education began in 1965 with the creation of President Johnson's Head Start Program.
-This was part of Johnson's War on Poverty.
-As one of five children being raised in a single-parent home, Schauer was sent to the newly established Head Start Program in Williamstown, NJ.
-So began Schauer's formal education which would include a stop in a two-room schoolhouse for kindergarten (Hall Street) and culminate at Hopkins with the awarding of his doctorate in 1994.

-College years and beyond
+Schauer graduated from Williamstown High School in 1979, where he was named scholar athlete.
+He was recruited to pitch and earned his B.S. degree at Liberty University in 1983.
+Schauer received his M.S. from Georgetown and his doctor of science (Sc.
+D.) degree from Johns Hopkins University.
+He is a diplomate of the American Board of Health Physics.

+Following graduation from Liberty, Schauer was commissioned as an ensign in the US Navy Medical Service Corps.

+Career

 Following graduation from Williamstown High School (1979) where he was named scholar athlete, Schauer was recruited to pitch at Liberty University.
 Schauer was used mostly as a starter and set the single game record for strikeouts until a hard-throwing lefthander (Randy Tomlin – Pittsburgh Pirates and pitching coach for the AA Harrisburg Nats) arrived a few years later and established a new mark.
 During his years at Liberty, Schauer was coached by former major league pitcher, Al Worthington, and played with Sid Bream, Lee Guetterman and Darrell Manuel (youngest brother of Phillies manager, Charlie Manuel).
 The Liberty baseball teams of the early 1980s made three successive trips to the NAIA college world series in Lubbock, TX.

 Following graduation from Liberty in 1983, Schauer was commissioned as an ensign in the US Navy Medical Service Corps.
+Ensign Schauer attended Navy Officer Indoctrination School in Newport, RI in 1984.
+That same year, he completed the Navy Radiation Health Officers Course at the Naval Undersea Medicine Institute in Groton, CT, and Combat Casualty Care (C4) at Ft.
+Sam Houston in San Antonio, TX, and was commissioned as a radiation specialist.
 Ensign Schauer worked his way up the ranks before retiring at the beginning of 2004 as a Commander.
 During those 20 years, Schauer served in various leadership positions in San Diego, CA, Portsmouth, NH and Bethesda, MD.